joeyates/test-switcher/README.md

 # test-switcher

-Switch between implementation and test files.
+Switch between implementation and test files with Ctrl+`.

 # Features